BetterThanTomorrow/repl-interactor/README.md

 ## Why TypeScript?

 This project is intended for use first off for Calva, however the goal is to generally be useful for anyone.
-Using typescript keeps the bundle size down, and makes the code generally more accessible for those wanting to add a REPL to their favorite languages.
+Using TypeScript keeps the bundle size down (< 8k gzipped for now), and makes the code generally more accessible for those wanting to add a REPL to their favorite language.

 ## Goals